 Top IT Buzzwords That Confuse Many

-Biggest buzzword for 2013-2014.
+It’s the biggest buzzword these days.
 Before that, no one knew the term exists but thanks to AdSense and advertisers, Big Data is a common buzzword that is not quite easy to understand.
 In effect, Big Data refers to one or more sets of data that can be used to create strategies after analyzing them.
 Big Data is not one or two MB.
 It can be measured in terms much higher than Gigabytes such as hundreds of terabytes!
 There are special tools to analyze such data as humans cannot analyze it without error margins and more importantly, without bias.

-Social Discovery: This one is a little tough to understand even though the words clearly indicate that it is some discovery via social networking sites.
-For example, you come to know about anything using the social network sites, it is a social discovery.
-It is not limited to social sites but covers blogs, reviews and views also.
-If you feel uncomfortable with the buzzword, here is link to understanding Social Discovery
+This one is a little tough to understand even though the words clearly indicate that it is some discovery via social networking sites.
+For example, you come to know about anything using social network sites, it is social discovery.
+It is not limited to social sites but covers blogs, reviews, and views also.

-Web 2.0 or 3.0: Used to indicate a better world wide web.
-From what I understand, web 2.0 is a way ahead of static pages where users had to interact in passive mode.
-Web 2.0 is faster and lets the user interact in real time.
-It has features to engage users for long.
-For example, the social networking sites.
+It used to indicate a better worldwide web.
+From what I understand, Web 2.0 is a way ahead of static pages where users had to interact in passive mode.
+Web 3.0 is faster and lets the user interact in real-time.
+It has features to engage users for a long.
+For example, social networking sites.

-SOA: One the most confused but important IT buzzword is SOA.
+One of the most confused but important IT buzzwords is SOA.
 There are more than 40,000 books on the topic, each trying to explain Solutions Oriented Architecture.
-I cannot explain it here as I am not much familiar with the concept.
-I will stop here with a link to a page containing SOA for Dummies and few other books on the topic.

 In case you think I missed out upon any popular IT buzzword, please share with us.